Getting Started

 2. Configure Provider Settings

 Navigate to Settings > Provider and configure your AI provider credentials.
-Guardian supports multiple AI providers including cloud-based and local options.
+Guardian supports both cloud and local models.

 Click the Scope field (or drag and drop a folder onto the app) to select your workspace, then choose Launch Guardian to start monitoring.